Snowflake (NYSE:SNOW) Upgraded at StockNews.com

-StockNews.com upgraded shares of Snowflake (NYSE:SNOW – Free Report) from a sell rating to a hold rating in a report released on Tuesday morning.
+Snowflake (NYSE:SNOW – Get Free Report) was upgraded by analysts at StockNews.com from a “sell” rating to a “hold” rating in a note issued to investors on Wednesday.

-SNOW has been the subject of a number of other reports.
-Argus initiated coverage on Snowflake in a research report on Tuesday, October 1st.
-They set a “hold” rating for the company.
-Citigroup cut their price objective on shares of Snowflake from $236.00 to $200.00 and set a “buy” rating for the company in a research report on Tuesday, August 20th.
-DA Davidson reiterated a “buy” rating and set a $175.00 price objective on shares of Snowflake in a research note on Thursday, October 3rd.
-Rosenblatt Securities restated a “buy” rating and issued a $180.00 target price on shares of Snowflake in a research report on Wednesday, October 2nd.
-Finally, Bank of America cut their price target on shares of Snowflake from $200.00 to $160.00 and set a “neutral” rating for the company in a report on Friday, August 16th.
-One analyst has rated the stock with a sell rating, twelve have issued a hold rating and twenty-five have given a buy rating to the company.
-According to data from MarketBeat, Snowflake presently has a consensus rating of “Moderate Buy” and a consensus price target of $172.09.
+Other equities research analysts have also issued research reports about the company.
+Wedbush raised Snowflake to a “hold” rating in a research report on Thursday, October 17th.
+Canaccord Genuity Group dropped their price objective on Snowflake from $215.00 to $190.00 and set a “buy” rating on the stock in a report on Thursday, August 22nd.
+Barclays decreased their target price on Snowflake from $191.00 to $146.00 and set an “equal weight” rating for the company in a research note on Monday, August 19th.
+Evercore ISI reduced their price objective on shares of Snowflake from $225.00 to $170.00 and set an “outperform” rating for the company in a research report on Monday, August 19th.
+Finally, Rosenblatt Securities reiterated a “buy” rating and set a $180.00 price target on shares of Snowflake in a research note on Tuesday.
+One analyst has rated the stock with a sell rating, twelve have assigned a hold rating and twenty-five have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $171.59.

-Snowflake (NYSE:SNOW – Get Free Report) last announced its earnings results on Wednesday, August 21st.
-The company reported $0.18 EPS for the quarter, topping the consensus estimate of $0.16 by $0.02.
-The company had revenue of $868.80 million for the quarter, compared to analysts’ expectations of $851.72 million.
+Snowflake (NYSE:SNOW – Get Free Report) last issued its quarterly earnings results on Wednesday, August 21st.
+The company reported $0.18 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.16 by $0.02.
+The company had revenue of $868.80 million for the quarter, compared to analyst estimates of $851.72 million.
 Snowflake had a negative net margin of 31.73% and a negative return on equity of 19.62%.
-The business’s revenue for the quarter was up 28.9% on a year-over-year basis.
-During the same period last year, the firm earned ($0.52) earnings per share.
-Research analysts expect that Snowflake will post -2.41 earnings per share for the current fiscal year.
+The business’s revenue for the quarter was up 28.9% compared to the same quarter last year.
+During the same period in the prior year, the firm earned ($0.52) earnings per share.
+On average, equities research analysts expect that Snowflake will post -2.41 EPS for the current fiscal year.

-In other Snowflake news, insider Benoit Dageville sold 287 shares of the stock in a transaction that occurred on Monday, September 23rd.
-The stock was sold at an average price of $111.41, for a total transaction of $31,974.67.
-Following the transaction, the insider now directly owns 53,250 shares in the company, valued at approximately $5,932,582.50.
-This represents a 0.54 % decrease in their position.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Christian Kleinerman sold 30,000 shares of the firm’s stock in a transaction that occurred on Thursday, October 10th.
-The stock was sold at an average price of $120.00, for a total transaction of $3,600,000.00.
-Following the sale, the executive vice president now directly owns 721,755 shares of the company’s stock, valued at approximately $86,610,600.
-This trade represents a 3.99 % decrease in their position.
+In other Snowflake news, Director Frank Slootman sold 6,251 shares of the firm’s stock in a transaction dated Tuesday, September 17th.
+The stock was sold at an average price of $114.39, for a total value of $715,051.89.
+Following the sale, the director now owns 208,735 shares of the company’s stock, valued at $23,877,196.65.
+This trade represents a 2.91 % decrease in their position.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Also, EVP Christian Kleinerman sold 15,000 shares of the company’s stock in a transaction that occurred on Wednesday, November 6th.
+The stock was sold at an average price of $120.77, for a total transaction of $1,811,550.00.
+Following the completion of the transaction, the executive vice president now owns 706,755 shares in the company, valued at approximately $85,354,801.35.
+This trade represents a 2.08 % decrease in their ownership of the stock.
 The disclosure for this sale can be found here.
-Insiders sold a total of 59,538 shares of company stock worth $7,061,544 over the last three months.
-7.80% of the stock is owned by company insiders.
+Insiders sold 59,538 shares of company stock valued at $7,061,544 in the last three months.
+Company insiders own 7.80% of the company’s stock.

 Snowflake Company Profile